Privacy Policy

 • Documentary data: details about you that are stored in documents and in various formats, or copies of them.
 This could include things like (without limitation) your passport, driver’s license or birth certification collected to fulfil customer due diligence requirements.

 Personal data will only be collected directly and voluntarily from you as part of the application process or as a result of transactions relating to your Card(s).
-Some personal data may be verified by PPS with the use of publicly accessible sources to fulfil customer due diligence.
+Some personal data may be verified by PPT with the use of publicly accessible sources to fulfil customer due diligence.

 Sending personal data outside of the UK or EEA

-PPS will only send your personal data outside of the UK or EEA if:
+PPT will only send your personal data outside of the UK or EEA if:

-In relation to personal data processed by Mastercard as a service provider to PPS certain processors are located outside of the UK and the EEA.
+In relation to personal data processed by Mastercard as a service provider to PPT certain processors are located outside of the UK and the EEA.
 Personal data processed by Mastercard is subject to Mastercard Binding Corporate Rules (BCRs) which you have enforcement rights under as a third-party beneficiary.

-PPS only holds your personal data in accordance with its established policies and usually no longer than 7 years after the termination of your contract.
+PPT only holds your personal data in accordance with its established policies and usually no longer than 7 years after the termination of your contract.
 The retention period may be longer for legal or regulatory reasons, but all personal data will be destroyed as soon as practicable in all other cases.

-How do I contact PPS?
+How do I contact PPT?

-PPS DPO
+PPT DPO

 PO Box 3883